noawe-boi/NoahsObsidianSync/English Gradaude 11 FA2.md

 #### How does the public perceive this topic

 In the modern day, its politically correct and generally accepted that victims of racial prejudice are victims of hate and violence, not seekers of it.
-Despite this, many individuals still believe that the 'five, as well as many other victims of racial attacks
+Despite this, many individuals still believe that the 'five, as well as many other victims of racial attacks are at fault for them .
+Linda Fairstien, the jogger who was allegedly rape by the 'five, continued to slander them for years after